guddu1cse/SelfSens/README.md

    - Input sanitization improvements
    - CORS configuration
    - Security headers
-   - API key management
+   - API key rotation

+4. **Performance Optimization**
+   - Response caching
+   - Async processing
+   - Connection pooling
+   - Load balancing

 ## 📞 Support

 This application is built with enterprise-grade architecture and follows Spring Boot best practices.
-The current mock implementation provides a solid foundation for adding real AI functionality once dependency issues are resolved.
+The loose coupling design makes it easy to add new AI providers and switch between them without code changes.

 ---

-**Note**: The application is currently running with a mock chat service.
-To enable real AI functionality, resolve the Spring AI dependency issues and configure the appropriate AI service credentials.
+**Note**: The application automatically falls back to the mock service if the Gemini API is not configured or unavailable.
+Set the `GOOGLE_API_KEY` environment variable to enable real AI functionality.